 The third pilot involved in the project, Alexandría, does not have models ready, since this port, quite unexpectedly, failed to obtain the internally required permits to work in the project.
-Nevertheless, this is not a concerning delay, since all methodologies are developed, and we will proceed to the modelling work once the substitute port is designated.
+Nevertheless, this is not a concerning delay, since all methodologies are developed, and we are already working on the modelling work for the substitute port designated (Buenaventura, in Colombia).
 At this moment, locations in Colombia or Madagascar are being studied.
 Contacts with local authorities are established and a final decision will be made before the end of 2021.